 It’s important that you understand the common challenges organizations face with legacy monitoring practices, the resulting impacts on business operations, and how the Observability CoE addresses these issues.

-Better yet, think about examples where some of these challenges and impacts resonate with your business.
-For example,”Do you trust the alerts in your environment?
-How many alert emails hit your email inbox a day?” or “Have you had instances where customers reported issues before your team even knew about them?”
 Tell stories about specific problems that your business has suffered because of insufficient observability.
 Use data on the customer and employee impact, if you have it.

 By asking these questions and connecting them to your organization’s specific pain points, you make the need clear right away before you start to ask for resources.

-Observability can feel like an overloaded and misunderstood IT buzzword, but it’s essential to level-set and break it down into bite-sized, vendor-agnostic terms.
-This section clears the air, giving your organization a balanced understanding of observability that will resonate with both executives and the technical leaders who will form your CoE.
+In this section, you want to clear the air and any misunderstandings.
+Give your organization a balanced understanding of observability — one that will resonate with both executives and the technical leaders who will form your CoE.
 Here’s a few topics you may want to run by them:

 Next, let’s talk about the key people who need to be involved in your Observability CoE.
 Below is an overview of the various roles to consider, along with common titles and some "pro-tips" for each role as you build the CoE.